francissibal/Worlds-Largest-Banks-ETL/README.md

 ## Troubleshooting Note
 During development, the target webpage's HTML structure, as seen by the script, was different from the browser's view.
 A diagnostic script (`troubleshooting/diagnostics.py`) was created to save the raw HTML received by Python.
-This allowed for accurate analysis and the creation of a robust final parser.